Glossary

 Blecon Network — The positioning and connectivity engine.
 Handles device positioning, data routing, and integrations.
 See Blecon Network overview.

 Blecon Track — A tracking application built on the Blecon Network API.
-Provides the live map, alert rules, violations, and webhook notifications.
+Provides the live map, rules, alerts, and notifications.
 See Blecon Track overview.

 C